LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/ai-powered-routing.md

 {: .notice}
 “Route a group of intents (e.g. order enquiry, cancellation, scheduling) to general order skill, unless customer is a VIP, then send them to their Dedicated Advisor”v

-## Setting up routing policies
+### Set up routing policies

-With full integration into LivePeron’s platform, brands can trigger AI powered routing through one of the following actions:
+With full integration into LivePerson’s platform, brands can trigger AI powered routing through one of the following actions:

 1. Adding ‘Maven’ skill to campaigns
 2. Customizing Maven through the AskMaven APIs to be used on greeting bots, websites, or apps.
 This is best for brands that have a concierge bot, as well as deeper customization needs.